xoxor4d/iw3xo-dev/README.md

-<h1 align="center">iw3xo (rtx) - a call of duty 4 modification</h3>
+<h1 align="center">iw3xo/rtx - a call of duty 4 modification</h3>

 <div align="center" markdown="1">

-The rtx branch of iw3xo is specifically made to make the game compatible with nvidia's [rtx-remix](https://github.com/NVIDIAGameWorks/rtx-remix).
+This client mod brings various modifications and additions to the base game and also includes support for nvidia's [rtx-remix](https://github.com/NVIDIAGameWorks/rtx-remix).

+This includes, but is not limited to:
+map exporting -- live link between the game and radiant -- sp map loading in mp
+collision visualization -- day and night cycle with custom sky shader
+custom movement options and much more

+__[ Remix compatibility ]__
-It does __not__ come with a 'rtx mod' -> meaning no custom models nor materials (as of yet).
+This client mod does __not__ come with a 'rtx mod' -> that means:
+no custom models, no normal-maps, no fancy pbr materials or lights.

 </div>